TACC/Lmod/docs/source/093_modulerc.rst

    the above command would match both Gpu-app.* and Hpu-app.*

+Also note that using this regular expression matching is more expensive than using multiple **forbid**.
+Some tests show that adding regular expression matching can cause 10 to 15% slowdowns.

 The above TCL commands are the only commands support in .modulerc or .version files.
 In particular, TCL commands like setenv(), pushenv() are not supported.